datbayev/scheduler-app/README.md

 This is a temporary repo, which will be deleted after the assessment is complete.

-### Installation

-To install the app quickly, use following docker image:

-`docker pull adatbayev/scheduler-app`

-To run the app locally, use following command with port forwarding:

-`docker run -p 5000:5000`

 ### Brief description

 This is a simple `flask` application